-Mr. Posada has successfully taught public school choir in Texas, with stints in Lewisville and Brownsville, and remains active as a clinician and adjudicator across the state.
-In addition to his experience at the collegiate, civic, and secondary levels, Mr. Posada has been dedicated to serving as Director of Music in liturgical settings for the past eight years, and in 2010, was awarded the Texas Choral Directors Association (TCDA) Abbott-IPCO Professional Scholarship.
+Notable collaborations during his tenure at Texas A&M have included projects with the acclaimed Nordic Choir and composers Ola Gjeilo and Michael John Trotta.
+With stints in Lewisville and Brownsville, Dr. Posada has successfully taught public school choir in Texas.
+His choirs received numerous sweepstakes awards and Best in Class trophies, and he remains active as a clinician and adjudicator across the state.
+As a church musician, Posada has served in liturgical settings for the past nine years, and in 2010, was awarded the Texas Choral Directors Association (TCDA) Abbott-IPCO Professional Scholarship.

 Recent conducting venues for Dr. Posada have consisted of performances in Canada; Germany; and France, as well as, guest conducting engagements with the Brazos Valley Symphony, the Texas Music Educators Association (TMEA) Region XV Treble Choir, and at the TCDA Convention during the summer of 2012.
 He will make his Carnegie Hall debut in March 2016.
 In addition to his mentors, other prominent musical influences throughout Dr. Posada's career have included Paul Salamunovich, Donald Nueun, Joseph Flummerfelt, and Kenneth Davis.